 |

-The share of the population living in settlements with access to a public sewerage network amounts to 60.2% in Pleven district, compared to 76.3% countrywide.
-Connectivity to wastewater treatment plants is available to 55.6% of the households, against 66.7% in the country.
-Both indicators place Pleven district behind the respective national averages, which is also an effect of the relatively low urban population.
-For the second year in a row, in 2020 the amounts of household waste generated in the district exceeded the national average – 461 kg/person, compared to 409 kg/person in the country.
-At the same time, the share of waste handed over for treatment and recycling also remained extremely high – 90.5%, versus 69.3% nationally.
-Pleven is the district with the lowest share of forest areas – 7.3%, compared to 33.1% nationally.
-However, the share of the land, which is degraded, is also low – 0.18%, versus 0.42% nationally.
+The share of population living in settlements with access to a public sewerage network amounted to 57.3% in 2021, while connectivity to wastewater treatment plants was available to 53.3% of the households, against 66.8% in the country.
+Both indicators place Pleven district behind the respective national averages, which is also an effect of the relatively low share of urban population.
+The average amount of household waste generated in the district is comparable to the national average, while the share of that waste handed over for treatment and recycling also remains relatively high – 83%, versus 74% nationally.
+Pleven is the district with the lowest share of forest areas – 7%, compared to 33% nationally for 2022.
+However, the share of degraded land is also low – 0.18%, versus 0.43% nationally.
+The installed RES capacities relative to the population are close to the national average.

 |